ningzhangfisk/CSCI241/Slides/Recursion.md

 ~~~~

 ## 1.3 Tower of Hanoi using Recursion:
-The idea is to use the helper node to reach the destination using recursion.
+The idea is to use the helper node/auxiliary rod to reach the destination using recursion.
 Below is the pattern for this problem:
 + Shift `N-1` disks from `A` to `B`, using `C`.
 + Shift last disk from `A` to `C`.
 + Shift `N-1` disks from `B` to `C`, using `A`.